MaowenTang/Visualization-for-OS-Memory-allocation-strategies-/README.md

-# OS Memory Allocation Strategy Simulator
+# OS Memory Allocation Strategy Simulator - for COMP-5313

 An interactive web-based simulator that demonstrates different memory allocation strategies in operating systems.
 This educational tool helps students understand how various memory allocation algorithms work and their impact on system performance.